 LinkedIn is the platform for professionals to network with each other, for recruiters to find potential employees, and for sales executives to engage in business-to-business (B2B) pitches.
-While not for business-to-consumer (B2C) companies, B2B companies can definitely benefit from increased reach with a LinkedIn marketing strategy.
+However, business-to-consumer (B2C) companies can also benefit from increased reach with a LinkedIn marketing strategy.

-- LinkedIn has more than 450 million monthly active users
+- LinkedIn has more than 500 million users

 - Students and recent graduates make up more than 40 million members